gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

 3. **Interaction Between the Programs**:
     - The user initiates the game by sending a message to the Game Session program.
     - The Game Session program invokes the Wordle program's "start the game" function.
-    - The user submitts their guesses to the Game Session program, which forwards them to the Wordle program's "check the word" function.
+    - The user submits their guesses to the Game Session program, which forwards them to the Wordle program's "check the word" function.
     - The Wordle program returns feedback on the guess's accuracy and letter positions.
     - The Game Session program analyzes the result, tracking attempts and time.